How do I begin using the University of Arizona Genetics Core sequencing facility?

 Our facility is located in the Thomas W. Keating BioResearch Building Room 124 (map).
-Label your submission with the SLM Id, especially the last 4 characters.
+Label your submission with the Numbers at the end of your Service ID.
 Please leave your submission in the freezer outside the door.
-Sequencing staff members will check in your submission on line.
+Sequencing staff members will check in your submission online.

 Users at the south side of campus may drop off their templates in the refrigerator in Life Sciences South Room 205.
 There is a daily pickup from that location.

-Remote users can mail their samples to the following address: (Note: If you are sending plates please see our 96-well plate and cap guidelines below)
+Remote users can mail their samples to the following address (If you are sending plates please see our 96-well plate and cap guidelines below):

 UAGC - DNA Sequencing